WASdev/sample.SpringBootWebsocket/README.md

 * [maven-compiler-plugin](https://maven.apache.org/plugins/maven-compiler-plugin/): Unlike the `war` packaging type, the `liberty-assembly` packaging type does not compile the source by default, as it is meant to package existing Maven artifacts.
 Thus, we have to specify this manually.
 * [maven-war-plugin](https://maven.apache.org/plugins/maven-war-plugin/): Packages the source into a WAR.
 * [liberty-maven-plugin](https://github.com/WASdev/ci.maven#liberty-maven-plugin): Provides configuration for our Liberty server and application.
-Here, we create a server called "websocketServer" and use set the `packageFile` parameter to the desired file name and location of our packaged server.
+Here, we create a server called "websocketServer" and set the `packageFile` parameter to the desired file name and location of our packaged server.
 As per our `package-server` goal [guidelines](https://github.com/WASdev/ci.maven/blob/master/docs/package-server.md), we add `<include>runnable</include>` to the configuration to indicate that we want to package the server into a runnable JAR.
 Notice also that in our `install-apps` execution goal, we set `<appsDirectory>apps</appsDirectory>` to indicate that we want our application to be installed in the `apps` directory of the server rather than the default `dropins` directory.
 Note that this is an optional modification.
 * [maven-dependency-plugin](https://maven.apache.org/plugins/maven-dependency-plugin/): Copies application dependencies to the server.
 * [maven-resources-plugin](https://maven.apache.org/plugins/maven-resources-plugin/): Copies application resources to the server.